scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 skills will only increase.

-Perhaps the most important reason for teaching implementation, testing, and debugging is that these can and should be used to reinforce the theory.
+Perhaps the most important reason for teaching implementation, testing, and debugging is that these skills can and should be used to reinforce the theory.
 The student who learns about numerical instability by reading in a textbook will forget it after the exam.
 The student who discovers numerical instability by implementing an apparently correct (but actually unstable) algorithm by himself and subsequently